 The first EAR award, made in early 2017, went to the Learning: Machines, Brains & Children initiative, led by Distinguished Professor of Psychological and Brain Sciences Linda Smith.Watch a video about IU Bloomington's first Emerging Areas of Research initiative

 Two EAR awards were made in 2018, one to the Sustainable Food Systems initiative, led by James Farmer, of the School of Public Health-Bloomington, and the Center for Quantum Information Science and Engineering, led by Gerardo Ortiz, of the College of Arts and Sciences' Department of Physics.
+(For a helpful explanation of quantum entanglement, watch this PBS NOVA episode on "Einstein's Quantum Riddle".)

 Eligible as PIs: